Whatever Happened to Benny Santini?: Summary

 The title of the album is a reference to a name Rea's UK record label (Magnet) had considered christening him with to make him sound more attractive commercially.
-The album peaked at number 49 on the Billboard Hot 200, and charted for 12 weeks.
+The album peaked at number 49 on the Billboard 200, and charted for 12 weeks.
 It was certified a Gold album by RIAA on October 26, 1978.

 The first single lifted from the album, "Fool (If You Think It's Over)", remains his biggest hit in the United States, peaking at number 12 on the Billboard Hot 100, charted for 15 weeks, and reaching number one on the Adult Contemporary Singles chart, and charting for 18 weeks.
-Unlike many of Rea's other singles, "Fool..." was not a great success on the UK Singles Chart, failing to chart on its first release and only reaching number 30 when re-released later in 1978 to capitalise on its US success.
+"Fool" was not a great success on the UK Singles Chart, failing to chart on its first release and only reaching number 30 when re-released later in 1978 to capitalise on its US success.
 This success was also helped by being played extensively by Radio Caroline, as it was dedicated to the British Home Office, who were trying to put the station off the air.
-The following single "Whatever Happened To Benny Santini?" peaked at number 71 on the Hot 100 chart, and charted for four weeks.
+The following single "Whatever Happened to Benny Santini?" peaked at number 71 on the Hot 100 chart, and charted for four weeks.

-Whatever Happened to Benny Santini? was produced by Gus Dudgeon, who is perhaps most famous for producing most of Elton John's album output in the 1970s.
-Rea was reportedly dissatisfied with the final mix of the album; he later went some way to rectify this to his satisfaction starting with 1988's greatest hits compilation New Light Through Old Windows, where "Fool..." was presented in a newly recorded version.
+Whatever Happened to Benny Santini? was produced by Gus Dudgeon, who also produced most of Elton John's albums in the 1970s.
+Rea was reportedly dissatisfied with the final mix of the album; he later went some way to rectify this to his satisfaction starting with 1988's greatest hits compilation New Light Through Old Windows, where "Fool" was presented in a newly recorded version.
 Dudgeon went on to produce Rea's next effort, Deltics.